Aarav-USA/Wyvern/README.md

-# HoneyComb
+# Wyvern

-- Welcome to this repository, this is the official code for the HoneyComb Discord robot!
-Support us at https://discord.gg/Rb9ZDmH89c or get support at https://discord.gg/ZAM9M2ChBE.
+- Welcome to this repository, this is the official code for the Wyvern Discord robot!
+Get support at https://discord.gg/Pb2zCAXPHs.

 # TicketManager